 - Anti-static packaging: used for transporting electronic elements and blocking possible static charges during transit.

-It would help if you also considered reliable external protection to reduce the probability of crushed auto parts.
+It would help if you also considered reliable external protection to reduce the probability of crushed auto parts when shipping.
 Once the items are firmly fixed inside the truck, they will be less susceptible to external factors.
 Still, we recommend palletizing the boxes with your automotive parts when available.

 Stacking items on pallets will reduce the risk of their movement inside the truck.
 You may also apply tape or other forms of wrapping for additional protection during transit.
 If you are worried about sustainability, we recommend you evaluate eco-friendly packaging.